 Graduates from August 2016, December 2016 and May 2017 are eligible to participate in Commencement ceremonies on May 12, 2017.
 This includes the Main Ceremony on Alumni Lawn, followed by the Graduate School Diploma Ceremony on Magnolia Lawn.
 You will receive email messages from both the University Registrar and the Graduate School about confirming your attendance and other important information.
+Messages will be sent to your permanent (non-VU) email address as specified on your intent to graduate form.
 Please reply to all messages when requested.
 The Graduate School will continue to contact graduates until we receive a response.

 A reception honoring graduates will be held on Thursday, May 11 in the Joe C. Davis Memorial Hall (Room 202 Alumni Hall) from 1:00-3:00pm.
 All graduates are invited along with their family and guests.
 Light refreshments and wine/beer will be served.

 The best way to find information and stay up-to-date on day of changes is to download the Vanderbilt Commencement 2017 app.
 Be sure to turn on notifications for last minute alerts.

 All graduating students must order and wear regalia (cap, gown, hood) in order to participate, and are responsible for ordering it through Vanderbilt University.